Massachusetts surrogacy laws & gestational process guidelines

 Creating a Massachusetts Surrogacy Contract

-There are no surrogacy laws in Massachusetts regulating what goes into a surrogacy agreement; therefore there is not a specific set of guidelines for when a judge may uphold the validity of a surrogacy arrangement.
-Intended parents and surrogates must work with separate surrogacy attorneys to ensure each parties interests and rights are protected.
+There are no surrogacy laws in Massachusetts regulating what must be included in a surrogacy contract.
+However, intended parents and their surrogate must be represented by separate surrogacy lawyers to ensure that the rights and interests of each party are protected.
 These attorneys will negotiate an agreement that addresses at least the following:

-- Any potential risks and liabilities, and the steps to take should they occur
+- Potential risks and liabilities for each party, and steps to follow should one occur

 - Contact expectations